 When you export content items for translation, a translation job is created.
 You can then download the files for translation, translate them, and then import the translated files.

 Before you can manage a translation job, you need to export assets.
-See Localize Content Items.
+See Localize Assets.

-(Failed) - The translation job failed.
+- (Failed) - The translation job failed.
 You should have seen a failure message above the banner about why the job failed.
-If you need to see the message again, you can Resubmit the translation job.
-Correct the problem, then Resubmit the job.
+If you need to see the message again, click Details in the translation job listing.
+To resubmit a failed job, select it and choose Resubmit in the right-click menu or actions bar.
+The original job is deleted and a new one submitted.

 You can perform the following actions: